oldmud0/AssetDownloadProtocol/AO2 Asset Download Protocol.md

 In a remote data transfer session, the client may disconnect from the server when there are no more assets to download.
 In a local transfer session, the client simply continues to the next step in the process.

+The server may disconnect the client if it requests anything in a certain blacklist, such as a vanilla asset or an asset exceeding 3 MB, or if the client exceeds its promised number of transferred assets.

 ### End
 When the client is done with the data transfer and has effectively finished the asset download